SeldonIO/seldonio.github.com/api-javascript.md

 # Seldon JavaScript API

 The Seldon JavaScript API provides the simplest method of integrating Seldon onto web based services.
-It provides two methods:
+It provides the following methods:

-* User Action : Called from each web page where a user performs an action, e.g. loads the web page on a news site.
+* [User Action](#actions) : Called from each web page where a user performs an action, e.g. loads the web page on a news site.
-* User Recommendation : Called to get recommedations for the current user to display on the page, e.g. to fill a recommendations box on a news web site with articles the user may be interested in reading.
+* [User Recommendation](#recommendations) : Called to get recommedations for the current user to display on the page, e.g. to fill a recommendations box on a news web site with articles the user may be interested in reading.
+* [Events](#events) : Called to send to Seldon arbitray event data to be used to build a predictive model
+* [Prediction](#predictive-scoring) : do a real time prediction based on some features

 For details on the overall concepts of users, items and actions see the [Oauth API](api-oauth.html)

 ## Self contained JS Library
 Seldon has a self contained drop in library which contains these calls which it will be releasing soon.

-## User Action
+## User Action <a name="actions"></a>

 {% highlight http %}
 GET     /js/actions